 Authentication Transaction Sequence Number field is(#Ed) set to 2.

-Status code indicates the processing status.
+Status Code field(#1435) indicates the processing status.

-The Length of Encapsulation field indicates the length of the Encapsulation field.
-The Length of Encapsulation field indicates 0 if the status is set to STATUS_INVALID_AKMP.
+(#1436) The Length Of(#1210) Encapsulation field indicates 0 if the status is set to STATUS_INVALID_AKMP.

-The encapsulation field (if present) carries EAPOL PDU.
+The Encapsulation(#1429) field (if present) carries an(#1434) EAPOL PDU.

-Includes the AKM Suite Selector element indicating the selected 802.1X AKM indicated in the first Authentication frame.
+Includes the AKM Suite Selector element indicating the same(#1437) IEEE(#1181) 802.1X AKM indicated in the first Authentication frame.

 Once the processing is complete, the authentication responder sends the second Authentication frame to the authentication originator.
 If the processing status returned in the frame was not SUCCESS, the authentication responder shall terminate the authentication.